-If an Employee have a concern in relation to a 'personal work-related grievance', this should be raised under the relevant NQBP procedure.
-'Personal work-related grievances' are grievances relating to a person's current or former employment or engagement that have implications for them personally (i.e. relate solely to them), and do not fall within the scope of a Disclosure about Wrongdoing that may qualify for protection as a Protected Disclosure under the Corporations Act.
-For example, this would include a Disclosure about a conflict between the person and another Employee, or a decision relating to their employment or engagement, such as a transfer, promotion or disciplinary action.
+If an Employee has a concern in relation to a 'personal work-related grievance', this should be raised under the relevant NQBP procedure.

+'Personal work-related grievances' are grievances relating to a person's current or former employment or engagement that have implications for them personally (i.e. relate solely to them), and do not:

+- have any other significant implications for NQBP (or another entity); or - relate to any Wrongdoing, or alleged Wrongdoing, that may qualify for protection as a Protected Disclosure under the Corporations Act.
+For example, this would include a disclosure about a conflict between the person and another NQBP Employee, or a decision relating to their employment or engagement, such as a transfer, promotion or disciplinary action.